omniosorg/omniosorg.github.io/upgrade.md

   to upgrade it.
 Any changes made to the current boot environment after the update is started will be lost once you reboot into the new one.
-This includes changes to log files so you may wish to disable services that produce log entries you don't want to lose before starting.
+This includes changes to log files so you may wish to disable services that produce data or log entries that you don't want to lose before starting.

 * Make sure the global zone can reach the network.

 * Create a backup boot environment for safety:
   ```
   # beadm create <appropriate-backup-name>
   ```

 * Change the publisher in the global zone.
-  For example, going from r151022 to r151024:
+  For example, going from _r151022_ to _r151024_:
   ```
   # pkg set-publisher \
     -G https://pkg.omniosce.org/r151022/core \
     -g https://pkg.omniosce.org/r151024/core \
     omnios
   ```

-* Change the publisher in each native `lipkg` branded zone:
+* Change the publisher in each native _lipkg_ branded zone:
   ```
   # pkg -R /path/to/zone/root set-publisher
     -G https://pkg.omniosce.org/r151022/core \
     -g https://pkg.omniosce.org/r151024/core \
     omnios
   ```

-* Shut down and detach any `ipkg` branded zones:
+* Shut down and detach any _ipkg_ branded zones:
   ```
   # zoneadm -z <zonename> shutdown
   ... use the following command to check when the zone has shut down ...